Mission, Vision, and Objective Statements

 - To equip students for faithful and capable citizenship to the glory of God.

 - To enable students to become well-rounded individuals by providing curricular and extra-curricular opportunities as Christian educational experiences to the glory of God.

 We influence our students’ attitudes and expand their skills and knowledge so that:

 - Our graduates display an active faith life in their churches, workplaces, communities and the world.

 - They possess a strong academic base.

 - They are effective in both oral and in written communication.

 - They possess the ability to solve problems and work cooperatively.

-- They are comfortable with technology and its application.
+- They are comfortable with technology and its applications.

-- That they possess the confident hope that they will reside with their Father in heaven throughout eternity upon completion of their walk with Christ on earth.
+- They possess the confident hope that they will reside with their Father in heaven throughout eternity upon completion of their walk with Christ on earth.